cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/security/authorization.md

 * Maintenance mode activation/de-activation
 * Upgrade/rollback commands

-RabbitMQ isolation is achieved through the use of virtual hosts and the association between hosts and users, which enables authorization at the queue/exchange level and results in isolation of queues between tenants.
-In this configuration it is impossible for a host VM from tenant A to access/request operations on host VMs that belong to tenant B.
+RabbitMQ isolation is achieved through the use of virtual hosts and the association between hosts and users, which enables authorization at the queue/exchange level and results in the isolation of queues between tenants.
+In this configuration, it is impossible for a host VM from tenant A to access/request operations on host VMs that belong to tenant B.